BOOK NOW BOOK NOW

 Top of two feet with bunched up toes showing the physical signs and symptoms of rheumatoid arthritis

-Rheumatoid arthritis is a long term autoimmune disorder that affects your body through persistent damage to the lining of the joints.
-Unlike the wear-and-tear damage of osteoarthritis, this mostly occurs through no fault of your own.
-It occurs when the immune system doesn't work properly, by mistakenly attacking your own healthy cells.
+Rheumatoid arthritis is a long-term autoimmune condition that affects your body by persistently attacking the lining of your joints, ultimately leading to their damage and deterioration.
+Unlike the wear-and-tear damage of osteoarthritis that happens with use over time, this occurs when the immune system doesn't work properly, mistakenly attacking your own healthy cells.

-One of the distinguishing factors of the disease is that it affects the joints on both the left and right side of your body and across multiple joints.
-Compared to osteoarthritis, which is commonly unilateral and isolated to minimal joints.
+One of the distinguishing factors of rheumatoid arthritis is its symmetry, affecting the joints on both the left and right side of your body and across multiple joints.
+This is vastly different to osteoarthritis, which is commonly unilateral and isolated to minimal joints, or gout where only very few joints are affected - often only the big toe joint on one foot.

-The joints commonly involved include: the small joints of your hands and feet, knees, hips, ankles, elbows and shoulders.
+The joints commonly involved in rheumatoid arthritis include the small joints of your hands and feet, knees, hips, ankles, elbows and shoulders.
 In some people, the disease will affect more than just your joints, and may cause damage to your skin, eyes, lungs, heart and blood vessels.

-For most people, your immune system helps to defend your body against infection.
-With rheumatoid arthritis, your immune system malfunctions and mistakes your body's cells for invaders.
-This results in the releasing of inflammatory chemicals that attack the synovium.
-The synovium is the soft tissue that lines the joints and produces a fluid that helps the joint move smoothly.
-When the synovium becomes inflamed, it thickens, causing the area to feel painful and tender, look red and swollen and it can even minimise movement around the joints.
+For most people, your immune system serves to defend your body against infection.
+With rheumatoid arthritis, your immune system malfunctions and mistakes your body's cells for invaders - attacking them instead.
+This results in the release of inflammatory chemicals that attack the synovium, the soft tissue that lines the joints and produces a fluid that helps your joints move smoothly and without friction.
+When the synovium becomes inflamed, it thickens, causing the area to feel painful and tender, become red and swollen, and it can even minimise movement around the joints leading to stiffness and difficulty bearing weight on the joints.

-Over time, this eventually destroys the cartilage and bone within the joint.
-Thus the tendons and ligaments holding your joint together will weaken and stretch, causing the joint to lose its shape and alignment.
+Over time, this process eventually deteriorates the cartilage and bone within the affected joints.
+Additionally, the tendons and ligaments responsible for supporting and stabilising your joints will weaken and stretch, causing the joint to lose its shape and alignment - leading to deformed and disfigured joints that can make it difficult to walk or find well-fitting footwear.

-It's not currently known why your immune system decides to attack your body instead of the intruders.
-Researchers believe it could be connected to your genetic build, meaning that certain genes, when activated by an environmental trigger, such as a virus or bacteria, triggers the disease.
+It is not currently known why your immune system decides to attack your body instead of the intruders.
+Researchers believe it could be connected to your genetics paired with environmental or other triggers.
+This means that having certain genes, when activated by an environmental trigger, such as a virus or bacteria, may trigger the disease.

-• Biological sex.
-More women than men suffer from rheumatoid arthritis.
+• Gender: notably more women than men suffer from rheumatoid arthritis.

-• Family history.
-Although it's not considered a hereditary disease, If a family member has rheumatoid arthritis, then you're more likely to have the disease.
+• Family history: although it's not considered a hereditary disease, If a family member has rheumatoid arthritis, then you have a higher risk of developing the disease too.

 Symptoms

-Symptoms of rheumatoid arthritis are individual and can affect people in many ways.
-In the early days of the disease, you may not see large amounts of swelling or redness, however you are likely to experience pain and tenderness.
+Symptoms of rheumatoid arthritis can vary greatly from person to person, ranging from mild to severe.
+In the early days of the disease, you may not see large amounts of swelling or redness, however, you are still likely to experience pain and tenderness.
+As the inflammation continues and the joint damage accumulates, you may start to notice visible changes in the stiffness, structure and function of your joints.
+General signs and symptoms include:

 • Joint pain, swelling and tenderness